Monitoring Hadoop Benchmarks TeraGen/TeraSort with Ganglia

 Let’s grab the charms necessary to reproduce this.

-First, let’s install juju and set up a repo for charms.
+First, let’s install juju and set up a our charms.

 Note that I’m describing all this using an Ubuntu laptop to run the juju cli because that’s how I roll, but you can certainly use a Mac to drive your Ubuntu services in the cloud.
 The juju CLI is already available in ports, but I’m not sure the version.
-Note to myself to add it to homebrew and do more testing with that setup.
+Homebrew packages are in the works.
 Windows should work too, but I don’t have a clue.

 That’s about all that’s really necessary to get you up and benchmarking/monitoring.

 I’ll do another post on how to adapt your own charms to use monitoring and the monitor juju interface as part of the “Core Infrastructure” series I’m writing for charm developers.
-Go over the process of what I had to do to get the hadoop-slave service talking to the ganglia service.
+I’ll go over the process of what I had to do to get the hadoop-slave service talking to monitoring services like ganglia.

 Until then, clone/test/enjoy… or better yet, fork/adapt/use!